bebop-001/vimBlowfish/README.txt

 Without Gertjan van Zwieten's example, I would never have been able to figure out how to do this.
 Thank you Gertjan!

+The tool requires the PyCrypto library.

 The tool was written on Linux and I have not tried to run it under Windows or IOS.
-If port it to another OS and would like your changes incorporated here, please let me know.
+If you port it to another OS and would like your changes incorporated here, please let me know.
+Likewise, if you discover bugs in the code, please let me know.

 Steve Smith